GenericMappingTools/gmt/doc/rst/source/debug.rst

 #.
 You will need to make some changes to your *cmake/ConfigUser.cmake* file.
 Scroll down to the
    section that says "# Extra debugging for developers:" and uncomment the ~6 lines that has the if test on "Xcode".
-This will pas a few flags that are using when debugging via Xcode.
+This will pass a few flags that are using when debugging via Xcode.
    Also uncomment the two "add_definitions" lines that contain the word "DEBUG" in it somewhere.

 #.
 You will need to build GMT again.
 I recommend you do this into another build directory (I